sqlparser/sqlflow_public/grabit/readme.md

 #### 10. neo4jConnection

-If `IsuploadNeo4j` is set to '1', this means that uploading JSON analysis results obtained in SQLFlow to Neo4j database is enabled, then, this parameter then specifies the details of the neo4j server.
+If `IsuploadNeo4j` is set to '1', this parameter specifies the details of the neo4j server.

 - **url**